adrien-gide/Detect_Code_Clone/README.md

 cd Duplifinder
 make
 ```
-The program will be used with 2 mandatory arguments, and one optionnal.
-There is also 2 different uses of the program :
+In order to use the program, you need to be aware of the different identifier

   + Detecting the repeat in only one file
 ```sh